 Quebec City to La Malbaie, Quebec

 If you want great food along with fantastic scenery then the Charlevoix Touring Traindeserves to be on your bucket list.
 The train travels 140 km, 85 of which are alongside the St. Lawrence River.
 It’s one of the Canadian train trips you can do as an out and back ride.

 There’s a stop in Baie-Saint-Paul but it’s the food that gets rave reviews and people on board.
 Locally sourced ingredients form the basis of gourmet lunches and dinners that Chef Turcot from the Fairmont le Manoir Richelieu has composed.
 Unfortunately, the train is no longer operating during ski season.

 The White Pass – Yukon Railroad Experience

 I did this trip in July 2017 and though part of it is in Alaska a large stretch is in British Columbia and the Yukon.
-It’s the most scenic rail trip I’ve ever done, though I was certainly lucky to have a sunny day.
+It’s the most scenic of the Canadian train trips I’ve ever done, though I was certainly lucky to have a sunny day.
 There is a stop on Bennett Lake where you can exit the train and hike a short distance on the Chilkoot Trail.